hammerheim-game/hammerheim-rules/5-warbands.md

 charity and distasteful stares of Ulthuan.
 Profile M WS BS S T W I A Ld
 5 5 5 3 3 1 6 1 9
-Weapons/Armour: Shadow Master may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list.
+Weapons/Armor: Shadow Master may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list.
 Skills: The Shadow Master may choose from Combat, Shooting, Academic, & Speed when he gains a new skill.
 In